 By further ignoring the region in $\mO$, $\bKb {\tau,\taup }{}$ can be simplified in the shaded areas $\Ca,\Cb,\Cc$ as visualized in Fig.~\ref{Fig:CorrProps}(a).
 Hence, $\bKb {\tau,\taup }{}$ can be decomposed as

 Fig.~\ref{Fig:CorrPropsCCDM} shows an example of the division of the support regions as defined above.
-Hence, the double summation region in $\mD $ can be partitioned as The idea of this partition is to first approximate $\bKb {\tau,\taup }{}$ as the corresponding 1D function in $\Ca$, $\Cb$ and $\Cc$.
+Hence, the double summation region in $\mD $ can be partitioned as

+The idea of this partition is to first approximate $\bKb {\tau,\taup }{}$ as the corresponding 1-D function in $\Ca$, $\Cb$ and $\Cc$.
 Then, a correction in the region $\mO$ is applied.

-Now consider the symmetry of $\bKb {\tau,\taup }{}$, which depends on the SPT and XPT interactions types.
-For SPT type $\bKSb{ \tau,\taup}{}$, they are equivalent in regions $\Ca,\Cb $ and $\Cc $ since it describe only the intra-pol temporal correlation.
-However, for $\bKXb{ \tau,\taup}{}$, one region in $\Ca,\Cb$ and $\Cc $ must account for SPT, which may not be equivalent as the other two.
+Now consider the symmetry of $\bKb {\tau,\taup }{}$, which depends on the SPT and XPT interaction types.
+For the SPT type $\bKSb{ \tau,\taup}{}$, the regions $\Ca,\Cb $ and $\Cc $ are equivalent since they describe only the intra-polarization temporal correlation.
+However, for $\bKXb{ \tau,\taup}{}$, one region in $\Ca,\Cb$ and $\Cc $ must account for SPT, which may not be equivalent to the other two.

-For intra-pol temporal symbol-energy correlations $\bKSb{ \tau,\taup}$, or assuming SPT and XPT that have the same strength such that $\bKSb{ \tau,\taup}=\bKXb{ \tau,\taup} $, this 2D space $\mD$ can be partitioned further into 6 equivalent regions, as shown in Fig.~\ref{Fig:CorrProps}(b), which are
+For intra-pol temporal symbol-energy correlations $\bKSb{ \tau,\taup}$, or assuming SPT and XPT that have the same strength such that $\bKSb{ \tau,\taup}=\bKXb{ \tau,\taup} $, this 2-D space $\mD$ can be partitioned further into 6 equivalent regions, as shown in Fig.~\ref{Fig:CorrProps}(b), which are

 The symmetry of $\bKb{ \tau,\taup}{}$ is expressed as

 Hence, it is sufficient to only consider the covariance function $ \bKb{ \tau,\taup}{}$ in the support of one equivalent region, such as $\mDi{1}$ as shown in Fig.~\ref{Fig:tau3DComp2}.